alexandrehtrb/Pororoca/CONTRIBUTING.md

 Pororoca uses JSON files for internationalization.

 The [WebTranslateIt](https://converter.webtranslateit.com/) online tool allows you to convert those JSON files into other formats that you might feel more comfortable working on.
 After finishing your translations, you can convert again to JSON.
+There are several tools that can help you, just search online `"automate translation json"`.
+Another good tool is [ResX Resource Manager](https://github.com/dotnet/ResXResourceManager).

 1) Add your language to the [enum and extensions](https://github.com/alexandrehtrb/Pororoca/blob/develop/src/Pororoca.Desktop.Localization.SourceGeneration/Language.cs).